chapagainmanoj/databases-extensions/README.md

 # databases-query-extensions
-Pagination, filter, search and sorting extensions for sqlalchey with encode/databases
+An query building extensions for sqlalchey with encode/databases to apply pagination, filter, search and sorting to query

 ## Installation